bewitching-eggs/core/packages/configs/README.md

 ### Husky preset

-Run the prepare command.
+Run the command: `npx husky init`
-Then copy files from directory: packages/configs/husky/hooks to husky directory in your project: .husky/
+Then copy files from directory: `packages/configs/husky/hooks` to husky directory in your project: `.husky/`

 ### Lint-staged preset